Definition of MariaDB Foreign Key

 Explanation:

 In the above example, we use a create table statement.
-Here we created table name as device_type with a different attributes such as device_id, device_name, and type_id with different data types as well as here we define foreign key name as fk_de_type as shown in above statement type_id is a reference of device table that means (type_id).
+Here we created a table name as device_type with different attributes such as device_id, device_name, and type_id with different data types as well here, we define the foreign key name as fk_de_type as shown in the above statement, type_id is a reference of device table that means (type_id).
 The result of the above statement we illustrate by using the following snapshot.

-Now we insert some records into the device table by using the following statement as follows.
+Now we insert some records into the device table using the following statement as follows.

 insert into device(name)